 Mr Chakoma explains that the quality of most livestock held by small-holder farmers in Zimbabwe is deteriorating because of inbreeding.

 "We give them better bulls, pedigree bulls.
 We are trying to also use indigenous bulls," he says.

-"They can get better animals back."'Frees children for school'
+"They can get better animals back."